Calistamart/confiacte/README.md

 ### ExpertiseSection

-Showcases the expertise and services offered by BL Notaires.
+Showcases the expertise and services offered by ConfiActe Notaires.

 ### Navigation